 ii.
 For Employees.
 Although CUNY does not directly employ individuals to whom CUNY employees can speak on a confidential basis regarding sexual misconduct, free confidential support services are available through CUNY's Work/Life Program, which is administered by an outside company.
-Confidential community counseling resources are also available through CUNY's Work/Life Program, which is administered by an outside company.
-Confidential community counseling resources are also available through CUNY's Work/Life Program, which is
+Confidential community counseling resources are also available throughout New York City.